ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 # Quick Look Impredicativity

 `ImpredicativeTypes` is one of those extensions which are not usually needed, but is unavoidable once you require it.
 Alas, `ImpredicativeTypes` has been in a half-broken state for quite some time, and not officially supported.
 This proposal describes a new approach to impredicative type checking which is (1) powerful enough for the most common use cases, and (2) predictable, so errors can be readily explained.
+As we shall see, the desire for backwards compatibility forces us to introduce another extension, `ContravariantFunctions`.

 This proposal is based on this [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0), which in turn borrows many ideas from [*Guarded impredicative polymorphism*](https://www.microsoft.com/en-us/research/publication/guarded-impredicative-polymorphism/) (published in PLDI'18).